 So why did exercise help this man?
 Scientists have found that your brain and spinal cord benefit from physical activity because of a hormone called Brain-Derived Neurotrophic Factor, or BDNF.
 This little molecule rises in your brain and spinal cord when you are physically active.
 Researchers have been excited to find that BDNF could potentially help with regaining motor functions after stroke.
 By exercising and releasing this hormone, your body can do a better job repairing neurons.
 If you exercise while going through repetitive motion therapies, you can help your body improve functions you are trying to recover in rehab.

 It’s time to get moving!

 If you’ve suffered a stroke, it’s time to start exercising.
 The hardest part is getting started because it can be intimidating to work out when you’re suffering from new disabilities.
 But don’t give up!
 As we can see from this case study, exercise can really benefit you in your overall stroke recovery.
 The more you can do, the better your quality of life!
 It’s free to exercise and can help you manage your mental and physical health altogether.
 The American Heart Association recommends around 40 minutes of aerobic exercise regularly.
-Talk with your doctor and therapist to see what aerobic workouts are best for you or check out our Strokemark app to get you started!
+Talk with your doctor and therapist to see what aerobic workouts are best for you!

 The first author of this study was Dr. Susan M. Linder, the Department of Biomedical Engineering at Cleveland Clinic, Cleveland, Ohio.